STRAN90/Milestone-project-2/README.md

 [Tinypng](https://tinypng.com) - Online site to reduce the file size of your WEBP, JPEG and PNG files.

 ## Testing

 Testing was ongoing throughout the entire build.
 I utilised Google Chrome developer tools while building to pinpoint and troubleshoot any issues as I went along.
 Each device has been inspected using Google Chrome developer to ensure each page is fully responsive on a variety of different screen sizes and devices.
-I have also physically tested the responsiveness of the site on a number of different devices.
+I have also physically tested the responsiveness of the site on a number of different devices and tested the game on my daughter.

 ### Manual Testing